dxdc/homebridge-blinds/README.md

 -   `use_same_url_for_stop` will send the previously sent url (either, `up_url` or `down_url`) again.
 This is for specific blind types that don't use a standard stop URL.

 -   `trigger_stop_at_boundaries` sends an additional stop command when moving the blinds to position 0 or 100.
-Most blinds dont require this command and will stop by themselves.
+Most blinds don't require this command and will stop by themselves.

 -   `verbose` adds additional logging capabilities.